TheNativeDev/node-db-challenge/README.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ x] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
+- [ ]x Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [ x] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
+- [x ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [ x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `firstName-lastName`.
+- [x ] Push commits: git push origin `firstName-lastName`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge `firstName-lastName` Branch into master on **your fork, don't make Pull Requests against Lambda's repository**.
+- [ x] Submit a Pull-Request to merge `firstName-lastName` Branch into master on **your fork, don't make Pull Requests against Lambda's repository**.
-- [ ] Please don't merge your own pull request.
+- [  x ] Please don't merge your own pull request.
-- [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
+- [ x] Add your _Team Lead_ as a Reviewer on the Pull-request
-- [ ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.
+- [ x] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.

 ## Commits